albertattard/unique-code-serverless/plain-rust1_50/README.md

    ./build.sh
    ```

-1. Set the AWS profile that will be used to deploy the application.
+1. Set the AWS profile that will be used to deploy the lambda function.

    Note that the lambda function has tighter access control as it only allowed access to specific resources, such as the
    DynamoDB table being used.
 Please refer to the [`terraform/main.tf` terraform script](terraform/main.tf) for more
    information about this.

-   Set the profile to be used to deploy the application
+   Set the profile to be used to deploy the lambda function

    ```console
    $ export AWS_PROFILE="albertattard-demo"